-Confidence to Book
+Confidence to book

 VisitEngland’s National Accessible Scheme (NAS) highlights accommodation providers who have improved their accessibility.
-This means recognising hotels that have introduced grab rails or large-print menus – meaning that if you need a little extra support, or have left your glasses at home, providers have kept your needs in mind!
+This means recognising hotels that have introduced grab rails or large-print menus – meaning that if you need a little extra support, or have let your glasses at home, providers have kept your needs in mind!

 Hire a wheelchair or scooter through Shopmobility and go shopping and sightseeing.